About the Award

 The Rose Wolfe Distinguished Alumni Award recognizes exceptional individuals who demonstrate outstanding achievement in their professional lives, dedication to civic, charitable and social causes, and extraordinary service to the University of Toronto, in a way that enables or inspires others to reach their full potential.

-This Award is among the highest honours the University of Toronto and its Alumni Association (UTAA) can bestow on individuals whose extraordinary contributions embody the values and principles championed by Dr. Rose Wolfe.
-Award recipients are individuals of exceptionally distinguished achievements whose work or contributions to society illustrate the ideals of the University of Toronto and contribute to its mission.
+This award is among the highest honours the University of Toronto and the University of Toronto Alumni Association bestow on individuals whose extraordinary contributions and achievements embody the values and principles championed by Dr. Rose Wolfe and the ideals of the University of Toronto.